 2).
 Proper saliva testing can confirm this, but treatment can be trialed should this not be an option.
 We strongly suggest DiagnosTechs for saliva testing through your doctor, or you can order a saliva test yourself from Canary Club.

 REMEMBER : Lab tests are not always conclusive for mercury toxic people, but for the sake of being thorough should be done if at all possible.
 However, don’t let inability to test, due to cost etc., keep you from proceeding to find suitable treatments by trial.

 4).
 Tracking your daily temperatures.
-The thyroid and the adrenals control your metabolic temperatures.
+The thyroid in particular controls your metabolic temperatures, however the thyroid and adrenal systems rely on each other for optional health, so a problem in one endocrine system affects the other.
 Read the body temperature page for an explanation of exactly what to do.

 Trial supplementation and/or medication should be used routinely if signs and symptoms suggest it, and the treatment continued based on response to these medications.